 It’s very much like a family.
 Just like you would not cheer one sibling on against another, we don’t cheer for one teammate against another.

-It can be uncomfortable when your child or fencer has to fence a teammate and friend.
+It can be uncomfortable when your child, fencer or you have to fence a teammate and friend.
 It’s even more stressful if you are cheering against their friend and teammate.
 The fencers have to learn how to compete in the club against each other and remain friends.
 When the fencers are young children, having a friend’s parent or family cheering against them is extremely distracting, causes them to lose focus and wonder why the parent doesn’t like them, they can take it very personally.
+Even as adults one can take it personally.
 Trust in them and their training to handle it.

 Ultimately the winner will be decided by their own actions, preparation, skill and experience.
 You’ll be modeling and teaching them valuable life skills about how to treat and value other people.
 An equally valuable lesson is that you trust they can handle the situation on their own, helping to grow their self confidence.